There’s a reason many of the world’s greatest manufacturers practice lean.

 Here are five ways that lean manufacturing is more relevant today than ever.

-1) Lean Manufacturing Is Not About Getting Rid of People (and never was)
+1) A Lean Manufacturing System Is Not About Getting Rid of People (and never was)

-Lean manufacturing is about getting rid of waste.
+A lean manufacturing system is about getting rid of waste.
 Waste typically shows up in the form of overproduction, inefficient processes, etc.

 However, one of the biggest wastes that I’ve seen in manufacturing is wasted human potential.

 The greatest asset we have in our plants is the minds of our people, so when we marginalize that asset, this represents significant waste.